ibm-cloud-docs/solution-tutorials/big-data-log-analytics.md

 3. Under **Service credentials**, click on **New credential**.
    1. Provide a name for the credential - `es-for-log-analysis`.
    2. select **Writer** as the role and click **Add**.
 4. Make note of the values or remember where they can be located.
-They will be used in the `event-streams.config` file in the next section.
+They will be used in the `kcat.config` file in the next section.

 ### Encrypt your data and secure your keys
 {: #big-data-log-analytics-new-kp}